Our transfer-friendly promise means we work one-on-one with transfer students to ensure a seamless transition into our programs.

 - Global Village is a senior-level class.
 This class cannot be met by transfer credits.

 Consistent with our mission, admission and continued enrollment in our undergraduate residential women’s college is restricted exclusively to women, including students who are legally identified as female and who self-identify as women; students who document an ongoing transition to female and who self-identify as women; and students who are legally identified as female but do not fit within the gender binary.
 The program will not admit or enroll students who self-identify as men or who are transitioning to male.
-The policy will go into effect for students admitted or readmitted beginning in the fall of 2019.
-Last updated October 2018.
+This policy went into effect for students admitted or readmitted beginning in Fall 2019.